Sangam literature: Legendary Tamil Sangams

 These claims of the Sangams and the description of sunken land masses Kumari Kandam have been dismissed as frivolous by historiographers.
 Noted historians like Kamil Zvelebil have stressed that the use of 'Sangam literature' to describe this corpus of literature is a misnomer and Classical literature should be used instead.
 According to Shulman, "there is not the slightest shred of evidence that any such [Sangam] literary academies ever existed", though there are many Pandya inscriptions that mention an academy of scholars.
 Of particular note, states Shulman, is the tenth-century CE Sinnamanur inscription that mentions a Pandyan king who sponsored the "translation of the Mahabharata into Tamil" and established a "Madhurapuri (Madurai) Sangam".

 According to Zvelebil, within the myth there is a kernel of reality, and all literary evidence leads one to conclude that "such an academy did exist in Madurai (Maturai) at the beginning of the Christian era".
 The homogeneity of the prosody, language and themes in these poems confirms that the Sangam literature was a community effort, a "group poetry".
 The Sangam literature is also referred sometimes with terms such as caṅka ilakkiyam or "Sangam age poetry".

+Historical Sangam period

+In Old Tamil language, the term Tamilakam (Tamiḻakam, Purananuru 168.
+18) referred to the whole of the ancient Tamil-speaking area, corresponding roughly to the area known as southern India today, consisting of the territories of the present-day Indian states of Tamil Nadu, Kerala, parts of Andhra Pradesh and Karnataka.
+Sri Lanka is distinguished from it and is known as Ilam or Eelam, although also influenced by the Sangam Period.